antmicro/kenning/README.md

   * default: 4
 ```

-The script displays information which could be helpful while creating a JSON scenario, e.g. listing the specification of arguments which can be used.
+The script displays information that can be helpful while creating a JSON scenario, e.g. listing the specification of possible arguments.
-Required dependencies are also shown, along with the information whether they are available in the current Python environment.
+It also displays required dependencies along with the information about their availability in the current Python environment.
-In the given example TFLiteRuntime configuration accepts TensorFlow Lite Flatbuffer models as input.
+In the example above, the TFLiteRuntime configuration accepts TensorFlow Lite Flatbuffer models as input.
-It also tells that some of the dependencies are missing.
+We can also see that some of the dependencies are missing.

-Provided the dependencies are satisfied, the script can gain access to more detailed and parameterized information by using `--load-class-with-args` argument.
+Provided the dependencies are satisfied, the script can gain access to more detailed and parameterized information by using the `--load-class-with-args` argument.
 Here is a comparison between the regular and more descriptive outputs:

 ```bash